 If you are an affiliate or branch within an organisation and wish to carry out a raffle on behalf of a political party, it must be conducted in the name of the declared political party.
 The affiliates or branches must have written authority from the political party to conduct the raffle.
 If the political party is to receive any proceeds from the raffle, this must be included in the raffle ticket.

 It depends on the liquor licence category and conditions.
 It is legal for a venue already licensed to supply liquor for consumption off the premises to offer alcohol as a raffle prize, provided that other legal requirements are satisfied, for example, the raffle is for the benefit of a declared community or charitable organisation (eg sporting clubs and charities) and not for the profit of the licensed venue.
-If the licensee is not licensed to supply liquor for consumption off the premises, it is not legal to offer alcohol as a raffle prize unless a temporary limited liquor licence authorising the supply liquor for consumption off the premises is obtained.
+If the licensee is not licensed to supply liquor for consumption off the premises, it will be a breach of the licensee's liquor licence to offer alcohol as a raffle prize, as the alcohol will be consumed off the premises.
+If a licensee wishes to do so, the licensee should obtain a temporary limited liquor licence authorising the supply liquor for consumption off the premises.

 Cash is not a legal raffle prize.
-However, if the raffle prize is travel associated, for example accommodation or flights, a maximum of 10% of the total value of the prize can be cash.
+However, if the raffle prize is travel associated, for example accommodation or flights, a maximum of 10 per cent of the total value of the prize can be cash.

 A reverse raffle is illegal in Victoria.
 A reverse raffle draw is a raffle where the last ticket drawn is declared the winner of the first prize.
 The Gambling Regulations 2015 state that the first raffle ticket drawn must win first prize.